nkpatro/catcoin/doc/zmq.md

 bytes).

 These options can also be provided in kevacoin.conf.
-The following is an sample kevacoin.conf file that support notification to Keva events:
+The following is an sample kevacoin.conf file that supports ZeroMQ notification of Keva events:

 ```
 rpcport=9332